How to Find Small Business Investors

 - Small business loans are a popular type of financing for growing companies.
 There are different types of lenders, from traditional banks to alternative online lenders to microlenders.
 Each addresses different needs and has varying rates and requirements.
 If you have a hard time securing a loan on your own, seek assistance from the Small Business Administration, which will back loans for small businesses to encourage lenders to take a risk on new companies and promote economic development.

 With so many investor options, do your homework and decide which will work best with the goals and culture of your company.
 Can you handle giving up equity?
 Do you need a strong partner with business experience and connections?
-Do you meet the necessary requirements to secure a loan with manageable terms?
+Do you meet the necessary requirements to secure a small business loan with manageable terms?
 Either way, get your business plan in place and start networking.
 These steps will help you connect with the right investor for your business.